foxking0416/GPU-FinalProject/README.md

 ![1](images/Readme10.png)
 * By pushing 'b', user could blow the entire model at one time.
 ![1](images/Readme11.png)
+* The Bar Graph dynamically shows the population data of the country in terms of different fields of study.
 #Performance Analysis
 * With tube/ Without tube
 * With vertices model / without vertices model